Metaswitch/sprout/docs/Development.md

         echo "deb http://repo.cw-ngv.com/latest binary/" | sudo tee /etc/apt/sources.list.d/clearwater.list

     For non-Ubuntu systems, you can build ZeroMQ from source.
 The source code is found [here](https://github.com/Metaswitch/zeromq3).
+Note that you must install it to `/usr` (i.e. with `./configure --prefix=/usr`).

 2.  update the package list